Vaguery/antiquary-1901-01/readme.md

 - upload your changed version to your fork on Github, placing it in a branch
 - submit a pull request; taking a moment to explain the general changes you've made, to simplify reintegration

+### Communicating

+One of the interesting things about this scale of project is the relatively high chance of stepping on one anothers' toes.
+Not just by working on the same material, but by independently reinventing the same functionality in different ways.

+Not sure how we'll deal with this best, especially on such a small project.
+Thoughts are welcomed.

 ### Guidelines

 - Try to leave the line endings more or less the way they appear in the original text, except